 If recurring rashes are a problem, apply an ointment after each diaper change to create a protective barrier against wetness.
-Many parents have stopped using baby powder and corn starch to treat diaper rash due to irritations they can cause (x).
+Many parents have stopped using baby powder and cornstarch to treat diaper rash because of irritations they can cause. (x)

-Washing hands thoroughly both before and after a diaper change can prevent the spread of yeast and bacteria (x).
-Another easy way to prevent and heal diaper rash is not to cinch the diaper too tightly.
-Leaving a little air space allows the skin to breath.
-A too-tight diaper can chafe the thighs and waist.
+You can wash your hands thoroughly before and after a diaper change to prevent yeast and bacteria spread. (x) Another simple way to prevent and heal diaper rash is not to cinch the diaper too tightly.
+Leaving a little air space allows the skin to breathe.
+Having the diaper on too long will chafe both the waist and thighs.

-If the diaper rash doesn’t go away within a few days or if it recurs, talk to your doctor.
+If the diaper rash doesn’t go away within a few days, or if it recurs, talk to your doctor.
 If the rash gets worse — it bleeds, oozes pus or causes pain or fever — take your baby to your doctor.
-Your baby may need a prescription.
+Your baby may need medical attention.

 Diaper Rash Symptoms and Causes

 The primary characteristic of diaper rash is red tender-looking skin in the diaper region, which includes the genitals, buttocks, thighs, hips and stomach.
-If the rash is mild, the skin may appear pink and dry.
-If it’s more severe, it may appear raw, or even burnt, and there may be blisters on baby’s private parts.
+If the inflammation is mild, the skin may appear pink and dry.
+If it’s more severe, it may appear raw or even burnt, and there may be blisters on the baby’s private parts.

-The most common cause of diaper rash is irritation from wet skin rubbing together, but allergic reactions to diaper chemicals, perfumes or other ingredients in soaps and detergents may cause it, too.
+The most common cause of diaper rash is irritation from wet skin rubbing together.
+Still, allergic reactions to diaper chemicals, perfumes or other ingredients in soaps and detergents may cause it, too.
 Baby wipes also contain chemicals that can irritate or cause allergic reactions in some.

 Insufficiently cleaning the affected area can leave irritating residue on the skin, and the warm, moist environment can easily cause fungal or bacterial infection.
-Some people believe teething causes diaper rash; however, clinical research hasn’t yet determined whether or not that’s true.
+Some people believe teething causes diaper rash.
+However, clinical research hasn’t yet determined whether that’s true.

 Yeast infection can cause diaper rash.
 If your baby’s diaper rash persists through a course of antibiotics, chances are a yeast infection is the culprit.
-The signs of a yeast infection include raised skin and tiny red bumps that extend beyond the primary rash area, which typically lies within folds of skin.
-The rash itself may be a deeper red in color (x).
+The signs of a yeast infection include raised skin and tiny red bumps that extend beyond the primary rash area, which typically lie within folds of skin.
+The rash itself may be a deeper red. (x)

 Diaper Rash Home Remedies

-Magnesium oil is widely known for its anti-inflammatory properties.
-Clinical research has shown that diaper rash cream containing magnesium oil and calendula is effective for treating diaper rash in children (x).
+Magnesium oil traditionally helps because of its anti-inflammatory properties.
+Clinical research has shown that diaper rash cream containing magnesium oil and calendula is effective as a treatment for diaper rash in children. (x)

 Bentonite clay, also known as montmorillonite, absorbs moisture and has anti-inflammatory and antibacterial properties.
-Clinical research has shown that this remedy works quickly to heal affected skin, within hours of application (x).
-Mix a small amount with water to make a paste, and apply it to the affected area.
+Clinical research has shown that this remedy works quickly to heal affected skin within hours of application. (x) Mix a small amount of water to make a paste and apply it to the affected area.
 Let dry for 10 to 15 minutes, then gently remove with water.

-The use of aloe vera as a skin soother goes back thousands of years to early Egyptian times (x).
-If the rash is severe and skin is broken, aloe may sting; it may work better on milder diaper rashes.
+Using aloe vera as a skin soother goes back thousands of years during the early Egyptian times. (x) If the rash is severe with broken skin, aloe may sting.
+It may work better on milder diaper rashes.
 Allow the aloe to dry and leave it on the skin.
 Reapply throughout the day.

-Many health-care practitioners around the world have used calendula, a perennial herbaceous plant, to treat inflamed skin and wounds for hundreds of years.
-Clinical research has shown that calendula oil can soothe diaper rash (x).
-You can use it on its own or with aloe vera.
+Many healthcare practitioners worldwide have used calendula, a perennial herbaceous plant, to treat inflamed skin and wounds for hundreds of years.
+Clinical research has shown that calendula oil can soothe diaper rash. (x) You can use it on its own or with aloe vera.
 Apply as needed.

-For generations, Native Americans have used evening primrose oil, an anti-inflammatory, to treat hemorrhoids and bruises.
-Many use it today to treat a variety of inflammatory conditions, including eczema, allergies and rheumatoid arthritis (x).
-You can find evening primrose in not only oils but also lotions.
+Native Americans have used evening primrose oil, an anti-inflammatory, to treat hemorrhoids and bruises for generations.
+Many use it today to treat various inflammatory conditions, including eczema, allergies and rheumatoid arthritis. (x) You can find evening primrose in not only oils but also lotions.
 Apply a small amount to the affected area with each diaper change.

 Zinc oxide creates a moisture barrier, helping the skin stay dry.
-The American Academy of Dermatology recommends that zinc oxide be left on all day long and then washed off completely at the end of the day (x).
+The American Academy of Dermatology recommends leaving on zinc oxide all day long and then washed off entirely at the end of the day. (x)

-Coconut oil has antibacterial, antifungal and antimicrobial properties (x).
-You can apply coconut oil directly to the skin or use it to whip up a natural diaper rash cream.
+Coconut oil has antibacterial, antifungal and antimicrobial properties. (x) You can apply coconut oil directly to the skin or use it to whip up a natural diaper rash cream.
 In a small pot on the stove, mix a 1/2 cup of coconut oil with a 1/4 cup of shea butter and a teaspoon of arrowroot powder, stirring gently to blend.
 Store in a sterilized jar in a cool, dry place.
-Note that some individuals are allergic to coconut, so watch for signs of allergy — breathing difficulties, swelling, coughing or dizziness.
+Some individuals are allergic to coconut, so watch for signs of allergic reactions — breathing difficulties, swelling, coughing or dizziness.

 You can also use baking soda in a yogurt bath.
 Wash the skin with a mix of yogurt and cool water and allow it to dry.
 Apply a thin layer of baking soda, and after an hour, apply a waterproof barrier such as zinc oxide, petroleum jelly or olive oil to protect the skin.

 You can also mix up a spot treatment by mixing 1 to 2 tablespoons of baking soda with warm water.
 Use a sponge to apply the mixture to the affected area.
 Allow it to dry and leave it on, putting the baby in a fresh diaper.
-Bonus tip; you can also soak cloth diapers in a mixture of a 1/2 cup of baking soda with 2 quarts of warm water before washing to obtain a better clean.
+Bonus tip; you can also soak cloth diapers in a mixture of a 1/2 cup of baking soda with 2 quarts of warm water before washing to get them to clean better.

-To make an oatmeal bath, pour oatmeal into an old stocking and leave it in the bath.
+To make an oatmeal bath, pour oatmeal into an old stocking and leave it in the tub.
 Allow the baby to soak for 20 minutes.
 Oatmeal baths can work wonders, even on severe diaper rashes.
 You can also add baking soda and milk to the oatmeal for extra healing power.
-Blend a 1/4 cup oatmeal to make a fine powder.
-Use 1 tablespoon of milk and 2 teaspoons of baking soda, and add to a warm bath.
+Blend a 1/4 cup of oatmeal to make a fine powder.
+Use one tablespoon of milk and two teaspoons of baking soda, and add to a warm bath.
 Let the baby soak for 10 to 15 minutes and pat dry.